usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Live Digital Assignment (LDA)/LDA Phase 2: Case Study Development.md

 * **DevSecOps Integration:** How security testing and monitoring would be continuous
 * **Data Protection:** Approach to protecting sensitive user data and PII

+### Performance-based contracting framework:

+**Outcome-focused metrics:**

+Case studies must define success in terms of user outcomes, not technical outputs:
+* User Impact Metrics: How success would be measured from the user's perspective
+* Business Value Metrics: Quantifiable benefits to the agency mission
+* Performance Standards: Specific, measurable criteria for acceptable performance
+* Incentive Structure: How vendor performance would be rewarded or penalized

+**Enhanced Evaluation Criteria:**

+Submissions must demonstrate clear linkage between user research insights and measurable performance outcomes.